 Kris' Certifications & Other Qualifications

-I'm a certified dog trainer: I have earned my CPDT-KA credential from CCPDT (Certification Council for Professional Dog Trainers), which is the leading independent certifying organization for dog trainers worldwide.
+I'm a certified professional dog trainer: I have earned my CPDT-KA credential from CCPDT (Certification Council for Professional Dog Trainers), which is the leading independent certifying organization for dog trainers worldwide.

 I'm a member of The Pet Professional Guild: I'm also a proud member of The Pet Professional Guild—No Pain, No Force, No Fear! ( The Pet Professional Guild)